Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/37060420/

-• Strength/limitation: Valuable RCT in niche population; moderate sample size.
+• Strengths/Limitations: Valuable in a specific clinical group; moderate sample size.

 4. Wang YF, et al. Clinical trial comparing three wavelengths for hair growth (2024)